Fabr1ce/building-apps-for-k8s-l4-using-Kind/README.md

 # building-apps-for-k8s-l4

-This repository is used to build a k8's cluster locally for testing before deployment.
+This repository is used to build a k8's cluster locally for testing using _kind_.
+The assumption here is that docker and kind are aleady installed locally, if not use the following links to install docker (https://docs.docker.com/engine/install/) and kind (https://kubernetes.io/docs/tasks/tools/).

 1 - First _kind_ is used to spin up a k8's cluster, _minikube_ or _docker desktop_ can also be used here: